AdobeDocs/experience-manager-screens.en/help/user-guide/on-demand-content.md

    >[!NOTE]
    >
-   >By default, all the boxes are checked and you have to manually uncheck the boxes to publish all the modules in your project.
+   >By default, all the boxes are checked and you must manually uncheck the boxes to publish all the modules in your project.

    ![screen_shot_2019-02-25at23116pm](assets/screen_shot_2019-02-25at23116pm.png)